IDRR-Research-Group-Soochow-University/.github/profile/README.md

 ## About Us

-👋 We are the Research Group for Discourse Analysis, LPAI, Soochow University.
+👋 We are the Research Group for Discourse Analysis, LPAI Lab, Soochow University.
 Our work primarily centers on:

 - **PDTB 2.0/3.0** - Penn Discourse TreeBank datasets